-"The tile, the panels and everything, that stuff I could say can be cleaned.
-Everything else I think needs to be completely gutted out and replaced.
+"The tile, the panels — that stuff I would say can be cleaned.
+Everything else I think needs to be gutted out and replaced."

 Saltwater has corroded contacts for the relays.
-"You could try and clean this, but you would never get it 100 percent where reliability would be good.
-So the only way to do it is really just to rip this out and just to start from scratch.
+"You could try and clean this but you'd never get 100 percent where reliability would be good," Leader says.
+"So the only way to do this is really just to rip this out and start from scratch."

 "We're nowhere near normal operations.
 It's important to remember that hundreds of millions of gallons of saltwater completely inundated our system that's over 100 years old.
-We will be feeling the residual effect of this storm for months, if not years to come.
+We will be feeling the residual effects of this storm for months, if not years, to come," Lhota said.

-SENATOR CHARLES SCHUMER: You can't replace exactly what has been damaged.
+"You can't replace exactly what has been damaged.
 But even if you could, you wouldn't want to.
-You want to make sure that the next storm that occurs, that we're much more flood proof.
+You want to make sure that the next storm that occurs, that we are much more flood-proof," Schumer says.

-LEADER: For the most part, New York has been resilient in that sense of understanding that, you know, we took a big hit.
-And, you know, it's going to be like this for a little while.
+"For the most part, New York has been resilient in that sense of understanding that we took a big hit, and it's gonna be like this for a while," says Leader.